busbud/coding-challenge-frontend-b/README.md

 ## Thought process I followed

-- Created rough website design on paper
+- Created a rough website design on paper

 - Decided technology stack

-  - I chose next.js because it give most of the setup out of box for React and Server Side Rendering
+  - I chose next.js because it gives most of the setup out of the box for React and Server Side Rendering
-  - Only one page so did not use redux or other state manager
+  - Only one page so did not use redux or another state manager
   - Styled component for CSS because I love it!
-  - Unit tesing - Jest, React Testing Library
+  - Unit testing - Jest, React Testing Library

-- Created basic skeleton to support features like Multi language, theming and deployed to heroku
+- Created basic skeleton to support features like Multi-language, theming and deployed to Heroku

-- Created website skeleton and implemented polling api
+- Created website skeleton and implemented polling API

 - I used functional components with hooks.
-I find code clean compared to class based components (especially no need of lifecycle hooks)
+I find code clean compared to class-based components (especially no need of lifecycle hooks)

 - Created components and added Unit tests

-- Responsive check - As I created design for desktop, I followed Desktop first rather than Mobile First approach
+- Responsive check - As I created the design for Desktop, I followed Desktop first rather than Mobile First approach

 - Final Bug fixes

+## Folder Structure

+- components ~ Common components used across the project
+- hooks ~ Common hooks used across the project
+- pages ~ These are container components
+- translations ~ static files containing translations for each language
+- utils ~ utility functions
+- **mock** ~ Keeps server mocks for unit testing and even development
+- **tests** ~ folders containing unit tests

 ## Deployed on Heroku

 - https://busbud-microsite.herokuapp.com/

-## Run on local development build
+## Run on a local development build

 - npm i
 - npm run dev